philippinespire/2022_PIRE_omics_workshop/README.md

 **Please Note:** do not use spaces or special characters (*#$%^&~"[])(+'\|=*) in the names of files or directories.
 Stick to letters, numbers, dashes (-), and underscores (_).

-Next, you are going to copy the `README.md` file from the  `2022_PIRE_omics_workshop/salarias_fasciatus` directory to your own directory.
+Next, you are going to copy the `student_README.md` file from the  `2022_PIRE_omics_workshop` directory to your own directory.
 The `README.md` serves as a log where you record the code you ran for each step, as well as any important notes (errors you ran into, data quality assessment, etc.).
 You will modify this README to match your code and results as you run each step of the pipeline.
   * During the workshop, all participants will be running data from the same species (*Salarias faciatus*) through the SSL pipeline.
 Thus, everyone's output should look the same at each step!
-The `salarias_fasciatus` directory serves as a template for you to check your results against.
+The `salarias_fasciatus` directory, and the `README.md` document within, serves as a template for you to check your results against.
 You will also be reading data in from this directory at various steps throughout the workshop, to speed up the process.

 ```
 cd ~/shotgun_PIRE/2022_PIRE_omics_workshop/your_name #this should be the full path to the directory you just created

-cp ../salarias_fasciatus/README.md .
+cp ../student_README.md .
 ```

 ---